oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 These instructions assume you have installed the Intel® Distribution for GDB* and have a basic working knowledge of GDB.

+### Setting up to Debug on the GPU
 To learn how setup and use Intel® Distribution for GDB*, see the *[Get Started with Intel® Distribution for GDB* on Linux* OS Host](https://www.intel.com/content/www/us/en/docs/distribution-for-gdb/get-started-guide-linux/current/overview.html)*.
+Additional setup instructions you should follow are at *[GDB-PVC debugger](https://dgpu-docs.intel.com/system-user-guides/DNP-Max-1100-userguide/DNP-Max-1100-userguide.html#gdb-pvc-debugger)* and *[Configuring Kernel Boot Parameters](https://dgpu-docs.intel.com/driver/configuring-kernel-boot-parameters.html)*.

+Documentation on using the debugger in a variety of situations can be found at *[Debug Examples in Linux](https://www.intel.com/content/www/us/en/docs/distribution-for-gdb/tutorial-debugging-dpcpp-linux/current/overview.html)*

 >**Note**: SYCL applications will use the oneAPI Level Zero runtime by default. oneAPI Level Zero provides a low-level, direct-to-metal interface for the devices in a oneAPI platform.
 For more information see the *[Level Zero Specification Documentation - Introduction](https://oneapi-src.github.io/level-zero-spec/level-zero/latest/core/INTRO.html)* and *[Intel® oneAPI Level Zero](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/current/intel-oneapi-level-zero.html)*.

 ### Getting the Tracing and Profiling Tool

 At a step in this tutorial, the instructions require a utility that was not installed with the Intel® oneAPI Base Toolkit (Base Kit).

 To complete the steps in the following section, you must download the [Unified Tracing and Profiling Tool](https://github.com/intel/pti-gpu/tree/master/tools/unitrace) code from GitHub and build the utility.
 The build instructions are included in the README in the GitHub repository.
 This build will go much more smoothly if you first install the latest drivers from [the Intel GPU driver download site](https://dgpu-docs.intel.com/driver/overview.html), especially the development packages (only available in the Data Center GPU driver install ).
 Once you have built the utility, you invoke it on the command line in front of your program (similar to using GDB).